Vimiso/coinpush-charge-ui/README.md

 ## Description

-The Coinpush Charge UI plugin enables a cryptocurrency payment modal in your web application.
+The Coinpush Charge UI plugin enables a cryptocurrency payment modal in your web applications.

 It is initialised with charge tokens generated via the [Coinpush.io API](https://coinpush.io/docs/api#approach-b), or any of its supported SDKs.